-Summer 2014 Undergraduate Online Offerings
+Summer 2014 Undergraduate Online Courses

+Online class with some on-campus sessions.
 For students not planning to major in the physical sciences, engineering, mathematics, or computer science.
 Calculus of algebraic, exponential, and logarithmic functions, with applications.
 Credit Restriction: Students who receive a grade of C or better in 141, 147, or 152 may not subsequently receive credit for 125.
 Prerequisite(s): 119 or 130 or 123.

+Completely online with proctored exams.
 First semester of a two-course sequence.
 Covers amino acid and protein structure and chemistry, protein folding, enzyme reactions mechanisms, carbohydrate and lipid structure, function and metabolism, photosynthesis and carbon fixation, membrane biochemistry, thermodynamics of biological systems, vitamins and coenzymes, citric acid cycle and oxidative phosphorylation, and signal transduction.
 Prerequisite(s): Chemistry 350.
 Corequisite(s): Chemistry 360.
 Intended for biology majors in BCMB concentration but also open to biology majors in other concentrations.

 Calculus of functions in two or more dimensions.
 Includes solid analytic geometry, partial differentiation, multiple integration, and selected topics in vector calculus.
 Prerequisite(s): 142 or 148.

 Understanding of behavior of individual and family, demographics, family life cycle, family dynamics and roles, cultural and ethnic influences, and individual and family decision making.

 Selected public policy issues confronting the nation, including the background, nature, and effects of present policies, and options for the future.
 Writing-emphasis course.